turingschool/try-turing/backend-online/welcome-bee-weekend/index.md

 - Open up <a target="blank" href="https://repl.it/~">repl.it</a> in a browser (preferably Chrome) and login to your account
 - In another tab, open up <a target="blank" href="https://try.turing.io/">try.turing.io</a>
 - Make sure you have a fully charged computer or a charger close by
-- We recommend using headphones and finding a quiet work space to limit distractions.
+- We recommend using headphones and finding a quiet work space to limit distractions

 ### What to Expect